10 Fun Things to Do in Philadelphia

 Philadelphia, Pennsylvania!
 “Philly” for short or “The City of Brotherly Love and Sisterly Affection” for long.
-Philadelphia is a vibrant and historical city, nestled between the Delaware River and the Schuylkill River (pronounced “skool-kull”), with plenty to offer.
+Philadelphia is a vibrant and historic city, nestled between the Delaware River and the Schuylkill River (pronounced “skool-kull”), with plenty to offer.

 Founded in 1682, almost 100 years before America was even America, Philadelphia holds the title to a number of “firsts,” such as the first library, first hospital, and first zoo in the United States.
 It played a major part in the American Revolution and was even the first capital of the newly minted country!